Wednesday, April 30, 2014

 Spencer Tunick in Cleveland

-This was also the summer experiental artist Spencer Tunick came to Cleveland and encouraged us all to get naked in public.
+This was also the summer experimental artist Spencer Tunick came to Cleveland and encouraged us all to get naked in public.
 Having tried and failed to find an indoor site for a January shoot, they bumped the date to late June after securing the assistance of the city of Cleveland to stage what was (at that time) the largest mass-nude photo shoot in North America.

 The photograph itself is almost beside the point, Tunick was at that time bringing with him a lot of attention, often raising interesting social questions simply by arranging these unusual events.
 The experience itself was an artistic event, with euphoric highs and irritating lows.
 Listen to this audio diary my wife and I created with the folks at WCPN, documenting the event for Around Noon, and you will understand what I mean.

-This event fell neatly on our fifth wedding anniversary - June 26th.
+This event fell neatly on our fifth wedding anniversary, June 26th.

 Radio K